Batch dyeing: Jet dyeing process

 The jet dyeing machine is optimally used for the dyeing of knit fabrics.
 The jet dyeing process involves the movement of fabric, as well as the movement of dye liquid.
 The dye bath is heated to extremely high temperatures with its maximum ranging around 135 to 140 degrees Celsius.
-The jet dyeing machine use a low specific liquor ratio ranging from 1:5 to 1:15.
+The jet dyeing machine uses a low specific liquor ratio ranging from 1:5 to 1:15.
 The process involves making the fabric into a loop.
 This is done by sewing the ends together.
 The fabric is then moved slowly through the autoclave located inside the dye vat.
 The fabric is immersed in the dye solution which fills the vat.
 It is then lifted out of the vat by a free moving reel which guides the fabric into a jet that moves it through the venturi.
 The jet pushes the fabric back through the tube systems and into the other end of the dye vat where the process begins again.
 The jet creates turbulence within the dye liquor which helps with the exhaustion process.
 The fabric is exposed to a high concentration of dye liquor when it runs through the venturi tube systems.
 Therefore, the main dye vat is usually only partially filled.
 The fabric repeats this loop until the fabric reaches full exhaustion and the colour is achieved, the speed of each circulation is around one to two minutes and the entire process will continue for around twenty to thirty minutes.
 Once the process has been completed the dye solution is cooled and the fabric is taken out and dried.